 It’s hard not to get a little worked upon over these mowers—not because we haven’t seen anything like this before, but because manufacturers like Ryobi are starting to drive the industry forward in a new direction.
 A joystick steering wheel?
 Air ride seat suspension?
 Between innovative new features and familiar features we’ve come to expect from gas products, manufacturers are really starting to produce products that require a very small learning curve and tons of benefits to consumers looking to make the transition into battery-powered products.

-As for how much they cost, Ryobi plans to sell the Z30Li, Z42Li, and Z54Li at $4000, $5000, and $6000 respectively.
-All three mowers should be available in the Spring of 2022.
+As for how much they cost, Ryobi plans to sell the Z30Li, Z42Li, and Z54Li at $5999, $6999, and $7999 respectively.
+All three mowers can be purchased directly from The Home Depot.
 While not inexpensive, you’re getting a lot of mower and battery capacity for the price.
 We look forward to doing even more performance testing on these mowers when we get them in-house later this year.

 Shared Specs for all Ryobi 80V Zero-turn Riding Mowers